 SCOPE: Skin and salivary glands being parted, and retractors applied.

+4.1.2 – 4.1.3 one shot

 Using two pairs of fine angled forceps, bluntly dissect the muscle and fat tissue adjacent to the trachea to expose the right carotid sheath [1].
 The carotid sheath is the fibrous layer covering the common carotid artery, vein, and vagus nerve, and this bundle can be visualized by the bright red common carotid artery [2-TXT].